adobe-photoshop/generator-assets/README.md

 This repository contains a plug-in for Adobe Photoshop CC's Generator extensibility layer.
 This plug-in makes it easier for users to export image assets from their Photoshop files.
 Users simply enable image asset generation for a document and name layers (or layer groups, or smart objects) they want exported using a filename-like syntax.
 Generator then watches these layers, and any time they change, automatically updates the corresponding assets on disk.

-To learn more about Generator, please visit the [Generator Core repo](https://github.com/adobe-photoshop/generator-core).
+To learn more about Generator and creating your own Generator plug-ins, please visit the [Generator Core repo](https://github.com/adobe-photoshop/generator-core).

 ### License